diegonetto/generator-ionic/README.md

 yo ionic [app-name]
 ```

-Run `grunt` for building / compressing your Ionic app, `grunt serve` for a browser preview, and `grunt serve:compressed` for a preview of the optimized application.
+Run `grunt` for building / compressing your Ionic app, `grunt serve` for a browser preview, and `grunt serve:compress` for a preview of the optimized application.

 ## Upgrading
 Make sure you've commited (or backed up) your local changes and install the latest version of the generator via `npm install -g generator-ionic`, then go ahead and re-run `yo ionic` inside your project's directory.